benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 4. The bad news: high overhead
 5. How? (part 2)
    - Diffing
-   - Path copying
+   - Tree path copying
 6. Chunking
 7. High-degree trees
-8. Transience
-9. Hash-mapped array tries
+8. Hash-mapped array tries
+9. Transience
 10. Remaining challenges
    - Efficient implementations
    - Verification

 ## What? (part 1)

-The data structures I'm interested in for this talk are things like lists, arrays, sets, key/value maps and priority queues.
-In most mainstream programming ecosystems the default implementations of these structures are _ephemeral_.
-This means that if I have a set of Alice, Bob and Carol and I add Dave to that set, the original set is gone.
-Adding "D" to the set {"A", "B", "C"} to create {"A", "B", "C", "D"}
-makes {"A", "B", "C"} "go away".
+- Data structures: lists, arrays, sets, key/value maps, priority queues.
+- Most implementations of these structures across the programming universe are _ephemeral_.
+This means that a consequence of performing an update (like inserting a value into a set) is that the pre-update version of the structure no longer exists.

 Persistent data structure def'n:

 > A data structure is _persistent_ if updates create new versions
-> without destroying previous versions.
+> without changing previous versions.

     S1 = { "A", "B", "C" }
-    S2 = add( S1, "D" )
+    S2 = insert( S1, "D" )
     print S1    # prints A, B, C
     print S2    # prints A, B, C, D

 If this seems strange, consider if we replaced sets in this example with
 numbers:

-    S1 = 42
+    N1 = 42
-    S2 = S1 + 17
+    N2 = N1 + 17
-    print S1    # prints 42
+    print N1    # prints 42
-    print S2    # prints 59
+    print N2    # prints 59

 In many popular languages there is a small set of primitive data types (numbers, Booleans, strings in some cases) and everything else is